shomerj/CodingChallenge/README.md

 ### Extra: Possible Errors in Labels

-After view some of the given outer and inner contours it seems like there may be some error in the annotations.
+After viewing some of the given outer and inner contours it seems like there may be some error in the annotations.
 Without much domain knowledge I cannot be sure, but it would be worth looking into before training a model or moving forward with automating the segmentation process.
 Here are two example of reasons why there may be an error:

 ![](/images/contours/contour_img40.png)